 What Is Retina-A Or Tretinoin?
 How Does It Work On Your Skin?

-Tretinoin or Retin-A belongs to the Retinoid family (derived from vitamin A).
-Usually, retinoids are used topically for treating skin issues such as acne, sunburn, etc. Tretinoin is the most studied retinoid.
+Tretinoin or Retin-A belongs to the retinoid family (derived from vitamin A).
+Usually, retinoids are used topically for treating skin issues such as acne, melasma, psoriasis, etc. Tretinoin is the most studied retinoid.
 It was only in 1984 that the potential of Tretinoin in treating photoaging was discovered.
 Researchers tested the effect of tretinoin on mouse skin for 10 weeks and found that it increased collagen production and reduced wrinkles and fine lines (1).

 Tretinoin For Anti-Aging Benefits: What Does Research Say?

 In a randomized, parallel, and double-blinded study, the participants used retinol and tretinoin on their skin for three months.
 After three months, a significant improvement in their wrinkles, photodamage, and pigmentation levels was observed, with very mild adverse effects.
-The study concluded that even through tretinoin could work like magic on wrinkles and other signs of aging, it might cause a few side effects or retinoid reaction (which is very common for several retinoids including tretinoin) (2).
+The study concluded that even through tretinoin could help improve wrinkles and other signs of aging, it might cause irritation, such as redness and/or dryness, which is a common side effect of topical retinoids (2).

 Another double-blinded study observed the effects of tretinoin on photoaged skin.
 The study suggested that applying 0.5% tretinoin cream daily not only boosted collagen formation but also improved the skin texture and skin tone and facilitated the development of new blood vessels (angiogenesis) (3).